 Read more: Cycle the Monsal Trail

-If you want to make the most of your visit, you can stay overnight in one of the themed resort hotels.
+You can even stay overnight in one of the themed resort hotels. to make the most of your visit.

 Click here for admission prices and opening hours at Alton Towers.